 Chalcopyrite has been referred to as Fool's Gold because it is such a bright gold color and the black in this material is dark black, creating quite a striking contrast.
 Apache Gold semi precious gemstone cabochons take a high polish.
 I had to shoot some of the Apache Gold cabochons from an angle to avoid a strong reflection-the gemstone cabochons are symmetrical.

-Metaphysical Properties: Chalcopyrite is believed to increase happiness and believe in oneself.
+Metaphysical Properties of Apache Gold: Chalcopyrite is believed to increase happiness and believe in oneself.
 It is also said to assist one in finding lost objects!